GMT-458-Web-GIS/geogame-bssaglam/README.md

 I also interact with the DOM by dynamically updating the styles of elements, particularly to give visual feedback to me.
 For example:
 * Changing Feedback Style: When the answer is correct or incorrect, I modify the color and opacity of the feedback element to provide visual cues

+### What I've learned from AI
+In this project, I can definitely say that I must work as modular as I can.
+I mean if the codes are not mixed or intertwined, I can work more fluently while coding.
+Because the duplicates creates errors for iterations and overwrite scenarios.
+Modular codes create lesser errors and I don't have to debug the code many times.
+Besides the back-end development, I also learned to work with a useful colour palette that gives an aesthetic vision in our games or websites.
+Harmony of the colours creates a better first-view.

 ## AI-Interactions and References/Links